 STEP 7: Processing

-Your change of status is not finalized until you have received an approval notice from USCIS.
-You should receive a “Notice of Action”, or receipt notice within 6 weeks of mailing the application.
+- You should receive a “Notice of Action”, or receipt notice within 6 weeks of mailing the application.
 This notice will contain a receipt number that allows you to check on the status of your application.

 Other Important Information